 Antioch University Seattle will conduct two more weekend biochar workshops.
 They are currently scheduled for:

 - November 17 and 18, 2012: 10 a.m. – 4 p.m.

 The BioChar Workshops are part of Antioch University Seattle’s commitment to sustainable food systems and the environment.
 Students and faculty work together to develop an understanding of the social, ecological and political issues of food systems—from soil to plate—and design and implement sustainable changes in these systems.
 These programs involve people working in organic farming, permaculture, ecological agriculture, urban and rural sustainability, social work, community supported agriculture, and food services.

 For information, click on the links below for our:

 - Undergraduate — Environmental Studies Concentration, BA in Liberal Arts Degree Completion Program

-- Graduate — Sustainable Food Systems and Permaculture Design Certificate, Center for Creative Change
+- Graduate — Sustainable Food Systems and Permaculture Design Certificate, MA Programs in Leadership and Change

 Partners in the BioChar Project include: